-Brainspotting The Mind-Body Connection
+Brainspotting Therapy is The Mind-Body Connection for Healing Trauma

 What is Brainspotting?

 Brainspotting is a revolutionary new approach to therapy developed by David Grand, Ph.D.
-Through his experiences working with clients doing EMDR, he recognized that many of his clients were able to process at deeper levels.
+Through his experiences with clients doing EMDR, he recognized that many clients able to process at deeper levels.

 How Does it Work?

-Brainspotting works by directly tapping into the brain’s autonomic and limbic systems, located within the deepest part of our brain where unresolved pain and trauma are stuck.
+Brainspotting works by directly tapping into the brain’s autonomic and limbic systems located within the deepest part of our brain where unresolved pain and trauma are stuck.

 How Does Brainspotting Heal Trauma?

-Almost everyone has experienced trauma in one form or another – serious physical illness, accident, abuse, acute and chronic pain, sports accident, betrayal, abandonment, natural disaster.
+Almost everyone experiences trauma in one form or another – serious physical illness, accident, abuse, acute and chronic pain, sports accident, betrayal, abandonment, natural disaster.

 How Can Brainspotting Help You?

 Brainspotting can be used with nearly every client.
 It has shown to be useful for the client’s struggling with Post Traumatic Stress Disorder (PTSD) to clients who have experienced trauma related to a sports injury.